( For piano and physical model of piano )

 Concert or stage version:

 ppP, in its concert version is an algorithmic composition for traditional acoustic piano and modeling of the piano.
 This piece uses a computer model of a piano in an unusual tunning as contrast and complement to the real instrument on-stage.
 The software piano has indefinitely vibrating strings, non-standard temperaments and different string lengths and densities for the same pitch.
 In this piece the physical model has been tuned to the Bohlen Pierce Scale.
 Additionally, the context surrounding the string can change-it need not be struck by a hammer or resonated sound-board. ppP, stands for perfectly pitched piano or perfectly perceived piano but also might also mean pianissimo and rather not in regards to dynamics.
 This piece was composed using Scott Van Duyne's Physical Model of the Piano developed at CCRMA in Common Lisp Music.

-ppP was premiered at 2001 CCRMA Summer Concert.
-Ching-Wen Chao piano.
+ppP was premiered in 2001 at Campbell Recital Hall, Stanford University with Ching-Wen Chao at the piano.

 The form of ppP consists of five passages for the pianist which in turn are part of a cycle.
 The cycle is given by five groups of sound files which sound simultaneously but have different duration.
 Each sound file contains only one pitch class.
 Different sound files are variations of the chosen pitch class.
 All pitch classes of the tempered scale must be used and there are two or three pitch classes assigned to each sounding group.
 The sounding group is only a single pitch class sounding at a given moment usually at random or by a predefined sequence.
 In this case the groupings are either on phase or out of phase.

 This version is to be performed live with a pianist and a sound system.
 The sources may be direct hard disk sound playback in order to achieve strict randomness or also by five CD players in sync with each other and each one with their sequence in compact disc.